-The first woman to get accepted into the Florence Academy of Art during the Renaissance was almost completely forgotten in the history of art.
+The first woman to get accepted into the Florence Academy of Art during the Renaissance was almost completely forgotten in art history.
 When she is mentioned, it’s usually due to a traumatic event in her past: her rape and court trial.
-But Artemisia Gentileschi was a great painter and a groundbreaking woman, one who was truly ahead of her time.
+But Artemisia Gentileschi was a great painter and a groundbreaking woman who was truly ahead of her time.

 Several of Artemisia Gentileschi’s most famous paintings

 The trial caused a storm in Italy.
-Evidence for the interest the case caused can be found in the amount of documentation we have from the case today.
-The evidence from the trial was so well preserved, that we know, for example, that every single one of Tassi’s maids was called as a witness.
+Evidence for the interest the case caused can be found in the amount of documentation we have today.
+The evidence from the trial was so well preserved that we know, for example, that every single one of Tassi’s maids was called as a witness.
 All of them claimed that Gentileschi was on her period during the rape.

 Unsurprisingly, Tassi’s method of defense was to blame the victim.
 He claimed that Gentileschi was promiscuous, that she seduced him, and that her father sold her into prostitution for a piece of bread.
-This was Tassi’s second court case, after he stood trial for having an incestuousness relationship with his step-sister.
+This was Tassi’s second court case after he stood trial for an incestuous relationship with his step-sister.

 The court ruled in favor of Gentileschi.
 Tassi was found guilty of rape and was sentenced to (only) 9 months in prison.
 Her father quickly arranged a marriage for Gentileschi, but for the rest of her life, an image of a promiscuous woman stuck to her.
 Among the Italian public, she was already marked as a broken woman.

 Two paintings from the series Susanna and the Elders.
 We can clearly see that Susanna feels discomfort and threatened by the men’s gaze.